Go Tutorial: Packages & Modules

 What you'll learn in this Go packages & modules tutorial

-- What is a package — Every Go file starts with a `package` declaration.
-It tells Go which package this file belongs to.
+- What is a package — Every Go file starts with `package`.
+Think of it as the file's team jersey — it tells Go which group this file belongs t…

-- The strings package — The `strings` package handles almost every text operation you will ever need.
+- Searching and transforming book titles — The `strings` package handles almost every text operation a librarian needs.

-- The time package — The `time` package handles dates, times, durations, and formatting.
+- Managing due dates with time — The `time` package handles everything a librarian needs: due dates, borrowing periods, and overdue calculations.

-- Exported vs unexported — In Go, whether something is public or private is decided by a single rule:
+- Exported vs unexported — In Go, whether a function or type is public or private is decided by a single rule:

-- What is a module — A module is a collection of Go packages with a shared identity and version.
+- What is a module and using third-party packages — A module is a collection of Go packages with a shared identity and version — like a library's catalog system with multip…

-- Import aliases — You can give an imported package a different name using an alias:
+- Import aliases — You can give an imported package an alias:

 - Blank import — Sometimes you import a package purely for its side effects — it registers something when it loads, but you never call it…